 I also consume a large number of notifications on the watch, including email (both personal and work) as well as text messages.
 I recently upgraded to the iPhone 6s from the 6 and sold the old phone on Ebay–the bid notifications on my wrist were helpful and fun.

-The most compelling feature of the notifications is that I don’t pull my phone from my pocket as often nor am I constantly checking the phone for activity.
+The most compelling benefit of the notifications is that I don’t pull my phone from my pocket as often, nor am I constantly checking the phone for activity.

 Glances get occasional use.
-I do check the weather glance a couple times a week, and perhaps the heart rate just for amusement (more on this later), but most of the glances go un-used.
+I do check the weather glance a couple times a week, and perhaps the heart rate just for amusement (more on activity tracking later), but most of the glances go un-used.

 I don’t use apps on the phone, pretty much at all.
 I don’t find them in any way compelling and in no way are any of them more convenient than the same feature/app on the phone.
-In most cases its more of a pain due to the small screen, clumsiness of tapping buttons and manipulating the interface, and limited features.
+In most cases apps are more of a pain due to the small screen, clumsiness of tapping little virtual buttons and manipulating the interface, and limited features.

 I will occasionally go into the Weather app from the Weather glance, and I’ve recently installed the Canary security app (though have yet to use it).
 I have a total of three 3rd party apps installed, almost never used.

 I’m not going to make a phone call on my wrist, compose an email on my wrist, or browse my photo library on my wrist.
 I’m not going to look at a map on my wrist, or check my calendar on my wrist.
-Though I’ve only used them a couple of times, the timer and clock apps make sense, the Apple Watch is a timekeeping device after all.
+Though I’ve only used them a couple of times, the timer and clock apps do at least make sense–the Apple Watch is a timekeeping device after all.
 Most of the rest of the apps are gimmicky or have no real use case, however.

 Third party apps on the watch are almost entirely a joke.
 Why would I want to look at Salesforce.com data on my wrist?
 Why would I EVER want to play any games on my wrist?
 It begins to get tiring very quickly to hold your wrist up long enough to engage in a game.
 Nobody is going to choose that over their phone for gaming.